afs/rdf-star-notes/reif-atoms.md

 ## The idea - Formalism 1 - via interpretation

 Put "reification atom" as a resource into IR, the universe of I.
-Put interpretation of a "reification atom" into I.
+Put interpretation of a "descriptor" into I.

 It is "along side" the reification vocabulary.
 It provides the same capability, a named token for a triple, but in an atomic form.